Sebastian Nachreiner

-Sebastian Nachreiner (born 23 November 1988) is a German professional footballer who plays as a defender for SSV Jahn Regensburg in the 2.
-Bundesliga.
+Sebastian Nachreiner (born 23 November 1988) is a German former professional footballer who played as a defender.

 Nachreiner made his professional debut during the 2010–11 3.
 Liga season in a 2–1 away win over FC Carl Zeiss Jena.
+Over a 13 year career, he played in more than 260 competitive matches with Jahn Regensburg.

 Nachreiner was born in Gottfrieding.
 Outside football, he is working on this doctoral dissertation in legal theory about the rights and duties of referees.